 If you’ve been a frequent reader here, you know that I am an avid cruiser on the Disney Cruise Line.
-I absolutely love their beautiful ships and fantastic service and have been happy on every single sailing I’ve done.
+I love their beautiful ships and fantastic service and have been happy on every single sailing I’ve done.
 We’ve reviewed all of their ships here and we’ve always had a positive experience.

-However, this past winter break, my family sailed on Royal Caribbean Cruise Line and also really loved it.
+However, this past winter break, my family sailed on the Royal Caribbean Cruise Line and also really loved it.
 Many people have asked for a Royal Caribbean vs. Disney Cruise comparison so they can choose the best option for their family.

 We have loved our experience on both cruise lines, and I plan to travel on both in the future.
 But there are some discrete differences that are good to know, and you are likely to have a different experience on each line.
 Both are great for a family vacation, and both are great cruise lines for young adults and teens.